michael-wb/qnx-skunkworks/README.md

 ?
 (10.0.2.2) at 52:54:0:12:34:56 on bridge100 ifscope [bridge]
 ```

 The IP address is located in parentheses in the output.
+To SSH to the QNX VM, run the
+following command:

+`ssh -i qnx-vm/keys/qnx-target root@10.0.2.2`

+NOTE: SSH may complain about the permissions of the identity file.
+If so, then run the
+following command to make the private key file read only:

+`chmod 400 qnx-vm/keys/qnx-target`